-This balanced approach has allowed us to recruit and retain a high-caliber management team capable of managing our complex business.
-Additionally, our executive compensation program is designed to motivate and reward executives to execute our business strategy tied to rigorous performance goals.
+Our executive compensation program is designed to motivate and reward executives to execute our business strategy tied to rigorous performance goals.
 The majority of our named executive officers' ("NEOs") compensation is variable and primarily in the form of "at-risk" compensation.
 The breakdown of our NEO compensation as a group is as follows: